ucbrise/clipper/containers/container_implementation.md

     socket.send(<SERIALIZED_MESSAGE_CONTENT_AS_BYTES>)

 #### Heartbeat Messages
 These messages are used for session initialization as well as maintenance.
 By sending and receiving heartbeats, containers are able to determine whether or not Clipper is still active and respond accordingly.
-Beyond the required empty frame and **Message Type** fields, *heartbeat messages* contain the following strictly-ordered fields:
+Beyond the required empty frame and **Message Type** field, *heartbeat messages* contain the following strictly-ordered fields:

   * ** Heartbeat Type (INBOUND ONLY) **: This field contains a binary, unsigned integer and is only present in **inbound** messages received from Clipper.
 The value meanings are as follows:
     * 1: This indicates that Clipper does not have any metadata for the recipient container.
 This serves as an indication that the container should send a *new container message* so that Clipper can register it.